14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 In the late 1800s the local government bought the area and decided to make it the new centre of the town.
 In 1902, the shopping centre was opened by Princess Louise, the daughter of Queen Victoria.
 The name “Royal Victoria Place” honours Queen Victoria.

 Over the years, Royal Victoria Place has grown and improved, even when other shopping centres had a hard time.
-Today, it has over 70 different shops and it is still a favourite spot for people from Tunbridge Wells and nearby areas.
+Today, it has over 70 different shops and it is still a favourite place for people from Tunbridge Wells and nearby areas.

 7. Explore Mount Sion